CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 ![](https://i.imgur.com/3A2tpw4.png)

+**Note:** The switch button appears grayed out because "Downloads of new CIS-CAT Pro updates" is the only service offered so far.
+In the future, members will have the option to opt-in/out from multiple services.

 The connection is successfully made:

 ![](https://i.imgur.com/vIyIvw1.png)

-**Note:** The switch button appeared grayed out because "Downloads of new CIS-CAT Pro updates" is the only service offered so far.
-In the future, members will have the option to opt-in/out from multiple services.

 ###Test connection between CIS-CAT Pro Dashboard and CIS WorkBench###
 Test button is available to verify the connection between CIS-CAT Pro Dashboard and CIS WorkBench.